ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

 Mount Helper is an open source automation tool that configures and establishes secure IPsec communication between the compute host and the file share.
 It ensures that the communication between the server and the zonal file share is encrypted.
 {: shortdesc}

-The utility uses strongSwan and [`swanctl`](https://docs.strongswan.org/docs/5.9/swanctl/swanctl.html) to configure IPsec on the virtual server instance with Linux OS.
+The utility uses strongSwan and [`swanctl`](https://docs.strongswan.org/docs/5.9/swanctl/swanctl.html) to configure IPsec on the compute host that's running a Linux OS.

 {{site.data.keyword.filestorage_vpc_short}} IPsec connection requires mutual authentication.
 The Mount Helper retrieves the instance identity token from the Metadata service, and with the instance identity token it requests the creation of the instance identity certificate.